bastiendavid/speedrun-kata/README.md

 - Maybe have a look at some IDE cheat sheets.
 Here is [IntelliJ IDEA default keymap](https://resources.jetbrains.com/storage/products/intellij-idea/docs/IntelliJIDEA_ReferenceCard.pdf)
 - Yes, copy/paste from a previous run is considered as cheating.

-## Instructions of the stages
+## Instructions for the stages

-Each instructions of the stages are in the source code.
+For each stage, instructions can be found in the source code.
 You can also find them here.

 ### Stage 1